openziti/ziti-sdk-py/sample/s3z/README.md

 1. Router Policies - ensure your identities and services are granted access to at least one common, online router

-## Generate Some Dummy Files
+## Generate Some Log Files

-Generate some log files to upload if you need some.
+Generate some log files to upload in the `./logs` directory.

 ```bash
 python ./log-generator.py